nic0d/Matrix-NEB-docker/README.md

 | --rm  | Useful when testing, but delete the container once it is stopped. |
 | --add-host server_name:IP | Add a static name resolution in the /etc/hosts of the container.
 It is useful when the matrix server is not properly declared in DNS |
 | -v host-dir:container-dir | Mount a volume from the host in the container.
 Can be used as a shared folder, or to store the code of the application being edited. |
 | --entrypoint /bin/sh | Override the entrypoint of the container.
-9V05078699736Instead of starting the NEB application it starts a shell in the container, which allows to check different things (eg: dns resolution, existence of files, configurations, etc).
+Instead of starting the NEB application it starts a shell in the container, which allows to check different things (eg: dns resolution, existence of files, configurations, etc).
 The application can then be started using python neb.py -c conf_file

 ## Test the bot